ctnava/rxtechnotes/5_settings.md

 - 🛒 **Mass Merchandiser Pharmacies**: Large retail chains like Walmart, Target, or Costco that have in-store pharmacies.
 - 🥕 **Food Store Pharmacies**: Grocery chains such as Publix or Wegmans that include pharmacy departments.

+Strong communication skills are essential in community pharmacy settings because pharmacy technicians working here are the most exposed to patients.

+✅ Best practices:

+- Listen actively and make eye contact
+- Confirm understanding by repeating concerns
+- Use a respectful, positive tone
+- Refer to patients by name when possible
+- Identify the pharmacy when answering the phone
+- Always follow facility policies and procedures
+- Refer all clinical questions to the pharmacist

 🏥 **Walk-In Clinics**

 Some pharmacy locations operate on-site clinics (e.g. CVS MinuteClinic or Walgreens Healthcare Clinic) staffed by: